bstee615/task-spooler-utils/README.md

 <run your commands here>
 ```

-1. Update the README with the new output of `list_commands.sh`.
+1. Update the README with the new commands by running `bash renew_commands_list.sh`.
 3. Submit a PR on Github.
 Thanks for your contribution!

 ## Setup